Ultimate auto repair labor guide

 3. Calculate the cost of damages

 If you base your rates on an auto repair labor guide, read the disclaimers carefully.
-Estimated labor times are often based on the number of hours it takes to install original equipment manufacturer (OEM) parts in an undamaged vehicle.
+Our findings show that estimated labor times are often based on the number of hours it takes to install original equipment manufacturer (OEM) parts in an undamaged vehicle.

 As a result, your labor time may be different than an auto repair labor guide based on the amount of damage to the vehicle.
 And that figure may change again after a complete damage analysis.